neynt/neynt.ca/content/wkrpt3/index.md

   without waiting for them to render.
 - It should be easy to manipulate in a language that runs in your web browser.
-  This goal is more vain than technical; applications that run directly in the browser have a low barrier to entry, so making Sinusoid a web app increases the chance that it becomes popular some day.
+  This goal is more vain than technical; applications that run directly in the browser have a low barrier to entry, so making Tsunami a web app increases the chance that it becomes popular some day.

 MP3 is an example of something that doesn't satisfy these properties.
 It is